Quansight/Quansight-website/apps/labs/posts/python-packaging-where-to-next.md

-HPC users are going to continue to want the capabilities of Spack (or something like it), scientific and data science users are going to continue to like a full-featured binary packaging system like Conda, devops users are going to continue to want the flexibility of PyPI/wheels/pip/etc.
+HPC users are going to continue to want the capabilities of Spack (or something like it), scientific and data science users are going to continue to like a full-featured binary packaging system like Conda, devops users are going to continue to want the flexibility of PyPI/wheels/pip, and there'll continue to be more flavors for other use cases and personal tastes.

 The last main assumption is: *major backwards compatibility breaks will be too painful and hard to pull off*.
 This is simply based on previous experience with